Concerns about child care safety were raised for years, but it took a cash discrepancy to draw national attention.

 Utah’s message right now is that it takes stewardship seriously, following protocols, monitoring spending, and rooting out fraud.

 But SB 221 is a recent reminder that “protocols” are not deeply valued unless they are associated with monetary value.
-There needs to be a shift in what we require, and what we refuse to require, in the environments where children spend their days.
+There needs to be a shift in what we require, and what we refuse to require, in the environments where children spend much of their day.

 Accountability Shouldn’t Only Appear When Money is on the Line.

-As Parent Nation puts it, the work is bigger than one program or one moment.
+As Parent Nation reminds us, this work is bigger than one program or one moment.
 It’s about building a society that supports children from the beginning:

 “What we need is to recognize that we can lighten the parenting load by sharing it, by demanding what we need, and by asking society to help.”

-Because parents can’t carry this alone, providers can’t carry this alone.
-And children shouldn’t be the ones who absorb the consequences when policy decisions shift.
+Parents can’t carry this alone.
+Providers can’t carry this alone.
+And children should not be the ones who bear the consequences when policy decisions shift.